gregsadetsky/minimalish-django-starter/README.md

 - use of `os.environ[]` rather than the softer `os.getenv()` which by design silently fails. if an env var can't be found, that's a problem that needs addressing
 - [`whitenoise`](https://whitenoise.readthedocs.io/en/latest/) for static file serving
 - `core` default/main app with a mini `/` function view & template file
-- the necessary files to deploy this using [disco](https://letsdisco.dev/) TODO
+- the necessary files to deploy this using [disco](https://letsdisco.dev/)

 ## more extra bonus things